richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 ### The wageslaves

+{{% pageinfo color="primary" %}}
+_Conservatism consists of exactly one proposition, to wit: There must be in-groups whom the law protects but does not bind, alongside out-groups whom the law binds but does not protect._ \
+— Frank Wilhoit
+{{% /pageinfo %}}

 The bulk of the population, 60% or so, are the wageslaves: ordinary working stiffs.
 In a former time, we would have called these "middle classes", and their existence would be characterised as both safe and comfortable.
 Now, their most defining characteristic is an overworked and hollowed-out numbness.

 Most wageslaves either toil for a smaller corp under a national SIN, or they work for a true megacorp and have a corp-issued SIN.
 The latter group were either born into the corp or (somewhat less often) were hired into it but required to sacrifice their national SIN in the process.
 The corp never misses an opportunity to remind these wageslaves that the corp can make them SINless on a whim, effectively casting them out of society.
 Higher level wageslaves, who have proven themselves to their megacorp patron many times over, can aspire to a higher tier of SIN that allows their partners and children to benefit also.
 Their children transfer to corp-owned schooling, becoming indoctrinated.